haskell/cabal/doc/getting-started.rst

     $ cabal init myapp --non-interactive

 in a terminal.
-This generates the following files in a new ``myapp`` folder:
+This generates the following files in a new ``myapp`` directory:

 .. code-block:: console